 1. They’re Based Upon How Work Gets Done in your Company

 Every workplace has a certain way of moving projects through the company.
-Good time tracking systems recognize that this pattern of development is sacred (as long as it works) and will mirror how the group works rather than force everyone to conform to the way it tracks time.
-Implementing a time management system needs to be as non-obtrusive as possible.
+Good time management systems recognize that this pattern of development is sacred (as long as it works) and will mirror how the group works rather than force everyone to conform to the way it tracks time.
+Implementing a new tool needs to be as non-obtrusive as possible.

-If you want your time tracking system to fail right out of the gate, then you’ll require those that work on your teams to conform to the way that it needs to track time.
+If you want your implementation to fail right out of the gate, then you’ll require those that work on your teams to conform to the way that it needs to track time.
 If you start causing the valuable people that are working on your projects to slow down and change their long-established ways, then get ready for an uphill battle that you will not win.

 2. They’re Not Too Hot…They’re Not Too Cold